Performing system maintenance tasks

-To collect logs from the Maintenance page, perform the following task:
+To collect logs from the Maintenance page, perform the following steps:

-- Navigate to Administration > System > Maintenance and click Collect Logs.
+- Click Administration > System > Maintenance and click Collect logs.

-- Under the Collect Logs page, make the appropriate selections:
+- In the Collect logs page, make the appropriate selections:

-- Platform logs: Select yes for Collect all platforms logs? to tell TrueSight Capacity Optimization to enable collection of platform logs.
+- Platform logs: Select yes for Collect all platforms logs? to enable collection of platform logs.
 Select no, if you do not want TrueSight Capacity Optimization to collect platform logs.

-- ETL or System Task logs: Select yes for Collect ETL or System task logs? to tell TrueSight Capacity Optimization to enable collection of ETL or System task logs.
+- ETL or System Task logs: Select yes for Collect ETL or System task logs? to enable collection of ETL or System task logs.
 Select no, if you do not want TrueSight Capacity Optimization to collect ETL or System task logs.

 - Collect the logs for the last: Select the number of days for which you want to collect the logs.